 Rich Chisholm is the Chief Executive Officer at Evolution Capital Management, a boutique investment firm.
 Rich earned his bachelor's degree from the University of Michigan, a General Course certificate from the London School of Economics and Political Science, and a J.D. from the Univ. of Calif., Hastings College of Law.
-Rich and his wife, Lois Perrin, have one child enrolled in St. James, Alex '22, and one graduate, Nate ’20, who now attends Harvard-Westlake.
+Rich and his wife, Lois Perrin, have two St. James' alumni, Nate '20 and Alex '22, both of whom now attend Punahou School.
 In his spare time, Rich enjoys spending time with his family, reading, traveling, and following University of Michigan athletics.

 HUBERT T. SMITH, JR.

 Hubert Smith Jr. has been a proud member of the St. James' community for over 40 years.
 His parents, Hubert Sr. and Fannie Johnson Smith, were longtime parishioners and Vestry members of St. James' Episcopal Church.
 His mother also served two terms on the St. James' School Board.
 Hubert grew up in nearby Wilshire Park, attended elementary school at Pilgrim, and graduated with distinction as a Prefect from Harvard-Westlake School.
 He is an attorney with over 20 years of experience in film and television production and digital media.
 He began his career at 20th Century Fox and is currently Vice President, Business Affairs at AMC Networks.
 Hubert earned his bachelor's degree in government from Dartmouth College and his J.D. from Loyola Law School.
 Hubert and his wife Charmaine are proudly passing on the traditions and core values of the St. James' community to their family: Madison '22, who now attends Marlborough School, and Nicolas '10, who graduated from Harvard-Westlake in 2016.